PavelMKh/PavelMKh/README.md

 # Welcome to my Github Profile!

 ## 🚀 About me
-You can reach me by Telegram: @pavelmkhomenko
+You can reach me by Telegram: @pavel1kh

 ## 🛠️ Languages and Tools
 🟠 Python: Pandas, Numpy, Matplotlib, Scikit-Learn